ciax/utils/bin/readme-db.txt

 ## Exported CSV file ##
    You can generate the db files from exported file of spread sheet.
-   This exported file can be splitted into db files by project.
+   This exported file will be splitted into db files based on projects.
    The format of the exported file is,
    a. the fist column of index will have '%' which contains project
    b. each line will be splitted into the sorted dbs based on the first column